haydensprinkle/100DaysOfCode/README.md

     -Forked repo Head First HTML repo on GitHub for my SRJC CS50A web development class -Worked on second assignment, nothing pushed yet

+Day 30 (01/30/2021)

+    -Super slow day, only got to work through freeCodeCamp lessons on my breaks at work